 Thank you for choosing GLO.
-Over the past seventeen years, I have represented personal injury and civil rights abuse victims and successfully resolved hundreds of claims, while generating millions of dollars for my clients.
+Overthe past twenty-five years, I have represented hundreds of personal injury case, tragic civil rights matters involving in-custody death and generated tens of millions of dollars for my clients.

-I am licensed to practice law in Wisconsin, Illinois, the U.S. Court of Appeals – 7th Circuit and the Eastern & Western Federal District Courts of Wisconsin, and Northern District of Colorado.
+I am licensed to practice law in Wisconsin, Illinois, the U.S. Court of Appeals – 7th Circuit, the Eastern & Western Federal District Courts of Wisconsin, and Northern District of Colorado.
 In June of 2007, the Wisconsin Supreme Court appointed me to a committee that investigated complaints against attorneys.
 I have been recognized by many of the premier attorney groups in the United States for my excellence in client advocacy, high ethical standards, and superior results for those victims of injury and/or civil right abuses.

 Milwaukee Magazine in coordination with Super Lawyers named me as a Rising Star attorney in December 2007.
-I have been recognized as a Top 100 Attorney in Wisconsin, Board Certified as a Civil Trial Specialist since 2004, and a Member of the Million Dollar Advocate Forum – an honor held by less then 1% of all attorneys in the United States.
+I have been recognized as a Top 100 Attorney in Wisconsin, Board Certified as a Civil Trial Specialist since 2004, and a Member of the Million Dollar Advocate Forum – an honor held by less than 1% of all attorneys in the United States.
 My office is built to litigate and you can Trust us to put the most recovery in your pocket at the end of the process.
 Some call me a bull dog, but I prefer you call me your attorney.

 - 1967 – Born Moline, Illinois.

 - 1985 – Graduated Moline High School.

 - 1990 – Probation Officer, Rock Island County Court Services.

 - 1995 – Graduated The John Marshall Law School.

 - 1998 – Honorably discharged U.S.M.C.

 - 2001 – Mason James Gende born (First son).